SotaYoshida/ChiEFTint.jl/README.md

     - different from the so-called "effective interaction" for a valence space

 * Density-dependent effective 2NF from three-nucleon force (3NF)  [4]

+* Spherical HF(Hartree-Fock) calculation and HFMBPT estimate of g.s. energy (up to 3rd order)

 ## To be implemented: